Expensify/App/README.md

 - Handling any business logic with input coming from the UI layer

 ### The UI layer
-This layer is soley responsible for:
+This layer is solely responsible for:

 - Reflecting exactly the data that is in persistent storage by using `withIon()` to bind to Ion data.
 - Taking user input and passing it to an action